 The Blessed Virgin Mary – cathedral of the Archdiocese of Belgrade

-The first birth was enterd in thebooks on 15 February 1927.
-After that, there were between 150 and 200 baptisms from 1928 to 1938.
-The old bell tower was built in 1930 and a year later Archbishop Rodić blessed three bells cast in Savoy in Paccard factory, where the bells of Sacred Heart of Jesus church in Montmartre were cast, as well as the bells of the Endowment of King Peter in Oplenac.
-The biggest bell bears the name of St. Mary and is a gift from King Alexander, the second largest has the name of St. Peter and is a gift from the Holy See, and the least is named after St. Ana and the is a gift of the parishioners of this parish.
+The first baptism was recorded on 15 February, 1927.
+After that, there were between 150 and 200 baptisms a year from 1928 to 1938.
+The old bell tower was built in 1930 and a year later, Archbishop Rodić blessed three bells that were cast in Savoy, in Paccard factory, where the bells of Church of Sacred Heart of Jesus in Montmartre were cast, as well as the bells of the Endowment of King Peter in Oplenac.
+The biggest bell bears the name of St. Mary and it is a gift from King Alexander, the second largest has the name of St. Peter and it’s a gift from the Holy See, and the smallest is named after St. Ana and it is a gift from the parishioners of this parish.

-In 1938, the construction of a new church, conceived as a “memorial church” to French and Serbian soldiers fallen on the Salonika front started.
-Due to the World War II and its consequences, the construction work lasted more than forty years.
-During that time, due to its good acoustics, the church was used to record programs of Radio Belgrade.
+The construction of a new church, conceived as a “memorial church” to French and Serbian soldiers who died on the Salonika front, started in 1938.
+Due to the World War II and its consequences, interruption of construction work lasted more than forty years.
+During that time, the church was used to record shows of Radio Belgrade, due to its good acoustics.
 Later it served as a medicine warehouse.

-After the Assumptionists left in 1982, the care of the believers and further construction of the church was taken by Anton Hočevar, who ws the pastor of the Christ the King parish, along with his chaplains Antun Pečar and Zvonko Blaško.
+After the Assumptionists’ departure on 1 September, 1982, Anton Hočevar, who was the parish priest of the parish Christ the King, took over looking after believers and further construction of the church, along with his chaplains Antun Pečar and Zvonko Blaško.

-Upon the arrival of a new pastor, Jože Hauptman, planning and completion of the interior and exterior part of the church according to the designs of Slovenian architect Kvaternik was initiated.
+Upon the arrival of a new parish priest, Jože Hauptman, planning and completion of interior and exterior part of the church was initiated, according to designs of Slovenian architect Kvaternik.

-The wall behind the altar was painted by Slovenian painters Čemažar and Lucijan in 1987.
-The frescoes are inspired by the idea of interweaving the East and West in our region.
-The central, spherical part is occupied by the Virgin who is depicted two times in this space.
-In the lower part she is represented on catafalque as if asleep, traditionally for the Eastern Church (Dormitio), surrounded by the twelve apostles, while in the upper part of the same fresco, in the manner of Western European Marian iconography, her Assumption (Assumptione) is shown, based on the belief in the Virgin Immaculate Conception, where she was crowned with twelve stars.
-This central fresco of the patron of the parish and the church is surrounded by frescoes of saints.
-On the left (north) side: St. John Capistrano, St. Nikola Flue and St. Cyril of Alexandria, and on the right (south) side: St. Cyril and Methodius and Orthodox saint St. Sava.
-In the upper zone above the Mother of God is the scene of Christ Pantocrator who is blessing the Holy Spirit presented in the form of a dove, and they are surrounded by a heavenly host of angel musicians who are welcoming the Queen of Heaven.
-The scenes in the lower zone remind of war sufferings: on the left there is as a mother who is bending over the wounded child, and on the right two women who are praying for peace.
+A wall behind the altar was painted with frescoes by Slovenian painters: Čemažar and Lucijan, in 1987.
+The frescoes are inspired by an idea of intertwining of East and West in our region.
+The Virgin, who is depicted two times in this room, occupies the central, spherical part.
+In the lower part, the Virgin is represented on catafalque as if asleep, according to tradition of the Eastern Church (Dormitio), surrounded by the twelve apostles, while in upper part of the same fresco, in the manner of Western European Marian iconography, her Assumption (Assumptione) is represented, based on a belief in the Virgin Immaculate Conception, where she was crowned with twelve stars.
+This central fresco of the church and parish patron is surrounded by saints’ frescoes.
+St. John of Capistrano, St. Nicholas of Flue and St. Cyril of Alexandria are shown on the left (north) side, and St. Cyril and Methodius and Orthodox saint St. Sava are shown on the right (south) side.
+In upper zone, above the Mother of God, there is a scene of Christ Pantocrator who is blessing and the Holy Spirit presented in a form of a dove, and they are surrounded by heavenly host of angel musicians who are welcoming the Queen of Heaven.
+The scenes in lower zone remind of war sufferings: there is as a mother who is bending over a wounded child on the left, and on the right we can see two women who are praying for peace.

-Stained glass windows show the Mysteries of the Rosary.
+Stained glass windows show Mysteries of the Rosary.

-Below the cathedral there is a crypt which has been used as a small chapel for everyday liturgical ceremonies since 1986.
+There is a crypt below the cathedral, which has been used as a small chapel for everyday liturgical ceremonies since 1986.

-The old church was remodeled as a space for pastoral encounters in 1994.
+The old church was remodeled as a room for pastoral encounters in 1994.

-Frnc Perko blessed a new organ on 24 September 2000 which was obtained mostly thanks to Anton Hočevar who was the pastor of the Christ the King church at the time.
-“New organ has an excellent basis for making sound combinations with which this instrument can gloriously to participate accompanying Liturgy, choir, soloists, solo instruments, and it is adequate for concert performance of the old, baroque, and the music of the new century” said Prof. Mr. Andrija Galun.
-The instrument was made by a famous Italian company Francesco Zanin from Kodroip near Udin and it has 49 registries, three manuals, pedal, crescendo for the whole organ, mechanical tracker with electronic memory for registration…
+Franc Perko, the Archbishop of Belgrade, blessed a new organ on 24 September 2000, which was obtained thanks to Anton Hočevar, who was the then parish priest of Christ the King church.
+“New organ has an excellent basis for producing sound combinations so that this instrument can gloriously participate in accompanying Liturgy, choir, soloists, solo instruments, and it is adequate for concert performance of old, baroque, and music of the new century” said Prof. Andrija Galun.
+The instrument was made by a famous Italian company Francesco Zanin from Codroipo near Udine and it has 49 registries, three manuals, pedal, crescendo for the whole organ, mechanical tracker with electronic memory for registration etc.

-The first deacon’s laying on of hands in the Cathedral, granted on 8 September 2000 to Goran Avramov from Belgrade, who was ordained a priest a year later.
+The first deacon’s laying on of hands in the Cathedral was granted on 8 September 2000 to Goran Avramov from Belgrade, who was ordained a priest a year later.

-This parish and the cathedral are venues of all major liturgical gatherings and events: pilgrimages, laying on of hands, concerts…
+This parish and the cathedral represent venues of all major liturgical gatherings and events: pilgrimages, laying on of hands, concerts etc.

-These are the words of the Jože Hauptman, who was the pastor up to recently: “… Therefore, it’s been a great joy to have the opportunity to take part in the design of the interior decoration of our Belgrade Cathedral.
-I’m glad when I hear some of the believers tthat the cathedral is seen as a sign of communion that through the Archdiocese comes true with the whole Church.
-Many old and sick have repeatedly entrusted me that they show their frailty and illness to meet the needs of our cathedral celebration.
-I see that this awareness of belonging to the Church as a family, and symbolically the cathedral mostly points to that, is growing from year to year.
+Jože Hauptman, former parish priest said: “… Therefore, it’s been a great joy to have an opportunity to take part in designing the interior of our Belgrade Cathedral.
+I’m glad when I hear that some of the believers see the cathedral as a sign of communion that through the Archdiocese becomes true with whole Church.
+A lot of old and sick people have repeatedly confided in me that they show their frailty and illness to meet the needs of our cathedral celebration.
+I see that this awareness of belonging to the Church as a family, and symbolically the cathedral mostly points out to that, is increasing from year to year.

-I see the future of the parish not as a community which was established by a decree, but as Jesus’ live presence, the one which He promises where two or three are gathered in His name.
-This presence of his specifies the inscription on one of the bells: Vocem meam audient et Fiat unum ovile et unus pastor (’My voice shall be heard, and there shall be one flock and one pasor’).
-I partly already feel that many of those who are not ’ours’ feel at home in our cathedral.”
+I don’t see the future of the parish as a community which was established by a decree, but as Jesus’ live presence, the one that He promises where two or three are gathered in His name.
+This very presence specifies an inscription on one of the bells: Vocem meam audient et Fiat unum ovile et unus pastor (‘They will listen to my voice and there shall be one flock and one shepherd’).
+I can already see that many of those who are not ’ours’ make themselves at home in our cathedral.”